Adonis-Stavridis/Todo-list/README.md

 - `-setup` to only install composer dependencies and node modules
 - `-launch` to only launch docker services and application
 - `-doc` to view the documentation
+- `-test` to launch tests

 When launching the application, your web browser should open a new window.
 If you see any error message, such as 'Unable to connect' or 'Connection failed!' refresh the page, until the docker is finished setting up.

+Press `Ctrl + C` to terminate docker.

 ## Instructions